tgurrola/OMICS/projects/tgurrola/README.md

-Readme for tgurrola
+# Readme for tgurrola
-git add README.md
-git commit -m "Added README.md"
+testing testing 123